 Some cities can link their beginnings back a few hundred years, but there are few cities in existence today that have been around for thousands of years.
-Cork in Ireland is one of the oldest cities in the country and dates back to 915 when it was inhabited by the Vikings as a center for trade.
+Cork in Ireland is one of the oldest cities in the country and dates back to 915 when the Vikings inhabited it as a center for trade.
 Today, the Vikings have left - but the city still thrives with a growing population due to businesses such as information technology, brewing, and food processing.

 City of Cork Size and Population Density